Alejoboga20/interview-prep/grokking-algorithms/04-quicksort/README.md

 ![alt text](image-1.png)

 There’s another sorting algorithm called merge sort, which is O(n log n).
 Much faster!
 Quicksort is a tricky case.
 In the worst case, quicksort takes O(n2) time.
 It’s as slow as selection sort!
 But that’s the worst case.
-In the average case, quicksort takes O(n log n) time
+In the average case, quicksort takes O(n log n) time.
+If you always choose a random element in the array as the pivot, quicksort will complete in O(n log n) time on average.
+(There’s one exception: if all the elements in your array are the same, you will always hit the worst-case run time without some additional logic.)